Repayments: claims made outside a return: claims: overpayment relief

 - An overpayment claim relating to a mistake in a 2005-06 return has to be made before 31 January 2012

 If a claim is received for error or mistake, the claim should be returned to the taxpayer explaining that they must now claim overpayment relief and the requirements for a claim.

 Where a claim for overpayment relief is received in the incorrect format, the original should be returned to the taxpayer with an explanation as to why the claim has failed and an SA Note made of the action taken.
 It is also advisable to take, and retain, a copy of the claim.

 Form of claim

 The person applying for the overpayment relief must make a claim to HMRC for repayment or discharge of the amount of tax which they believe they should have paid, or should not be due.

-A person cannot make an overpayment claim by including it in an individual, trust or partnership tax return.
-Claims should not be accepted if they are made on an SA return.
-Overpayment relief claims must be made by the person who is due the relief, except for overpayment relief claims relating to mistakes in partnership returns.
+Claims should not be accepted if they are made on an SA return and overpayment relief claims must be made by the person who is due the relief.

 Overpayment relief claims must be in writing and

 - State that the person is making a claim for overpayment relief